 The 24/7 world of texting, snapping, posting, and tweeting about everybody’s business shallows even the best-intentioned waters.
 The incessant cyber gibber and constant contact waters down and glosses over authentic relationship.
 The result is a cesspool of insecurity reflecting the illusion of meaningful connection.

 Observing my teens navigate these waters weighed on my heart.
-I grew to appreciate the vital importance of the following truths:
+I grew to appreciate the vital importance of my role as a mom.

 Parenting through teendom transformed me into the woman I am today.
 The footprint I leave on the world will include, in large part, the influence of my beautiful kids in their most difficult years.
 The mini battles around expectations, drawn-out wars over rules, peer drama, emotional storms, adversity et al, and haphazard mania refined my spirit.
 And the blessing of raising them is a purified soul.